MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/weak-references.md

 }
 ```

-**MyClass::RetrieveValueAsync** does work for a while, and then eventually it returns a copy of the `MyClass::m_value` data member.
+**MyClass::RetrieveValueAsync** spends some time working, and eventually it returns a copy of the `MyClass::m_value` data member.
 Calling **RetrieveValueAsync** causes an asynchronous object to be created, and that object has an implicit *this* pointer (through which, eventually, `m_value` is accessed).

 Here's the full sequence of events.